MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance.md

 While the old, replaced attributes aren't supported in the v.2 version of the schema, they'll continue to work in the v.1 version of the schema.
 If, however, you're using the v.2 version of the schema and these attributes are still there, the v.2 version schema takes precedence.
 We don’t recommend combining the two schemas, and instead recommend that you move to the v.2 version of the schema to take advantage of the new features.

 **Important**<br>
-Saving your v.1 version of the file using the new Enterprise Mode Site List Manager tool for Windows 10 automatically updates the XML to the new v.2 version of the schema.
+Saving your v.1 version of the file using the new Enterprise Mode Site List Manager (schema v.2) tool automatically updates the XML to the new v.2 version of the schema.

 ### What not to include in your schema
 We recommend that you not add any of the following items to your schema because they can make your compatibility list behave in unexpected ways: